felipesierra10/Challenge-2-Portfolio/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-My motivation is learning HTML and CSS and getting a good homework grade.
+My motivation is learning to create a portfolio about me and getting a good homework grade.
 - Why did you build this project?
-Building this project helps to better understand how to work with both HTML and CSS
+Building this project helps to better understand how create a portfolio
 - What problem does it solve?
-Creating cleaner code.
+It helps to practice.
 - What did you learn?
-I learned how to find and link code with images on a website.
-I learned how to consolidate code that takes up additional lines.
+I learned how to create a portfolio page and manipulate images, colors and text on that page.

 ## Table of Contents (Optional)